CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 Operating system partitions that are protected by TPM + PIN require manual entry of the PIN at boot time and awakening from hibernation.
 Eg with configured Wake-on-LAN.
 This makes it expensive, for example, to automatically roll out patches.
 Network Unlock provides a way to boot the machines without interaction.

 Similar to TPM + StartupKey, an encrypted startup key is downloaded from the network and decrypted using the TPM.
-The network key is stored on a network system drive and encrypted with an AES 256-bit session key and the server certificate's 2048-bit RSA public key.
+The network key is stored on a network system drive and encrypted with an AES 256-bit session key and the 2048-bit RSA public key of the server certificate.
 If Network Unlock is not available, the normal TPM + PIN input screen is displayed as usual.
-On the server side, distribution of an RSA key pair via the Group Policy Management Console on the Server 2012 Domain Controller is required.
+On the server side, the distribution of an RSA key pair via the Group Policy Management Console on the Server 2012 Domain Controller is required.

 ** Support for hardware encryption **